Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample3-delete-recover/sample3-delete-recover.md

-# Creating, getting, updating, and deleting secrets
+# Delete and recover deleted secrets

-This sample demonstrates how to create, get, update, and delete and purge a secrer in Azure Key Vault.
+This sample demonstrates how to delete and recover a deleted secret in Azure Key Vault.
-To get started, you'll need a URI to an Azure Key Vault.

 ## Creating a SecretClient